begh-azka/google-cloud-learning/1_gcp_services_overview/README.md

 15. Serverless Computing and so on

 ## Compute
-### Compute Engine:
+1. Compute Engine:
 - Google Compute Engine is an **IaaS** component of Google Cloud Platform (GCP).
 - Google Compute Engine enables users to launch **virtual machines** (VMs) on demand.
 VMs can be launched from the standard images or custom images created by users.

-### Google App Engine:
+2. Google App Engine:
 - App Engine is a fully managed, **serverless** platform for developing and hosting web applications at scale.
 - Users can choose from several popular languages, libraries, and frameworks to develop their applications and then App Engine takes care of provisioning servers and scaling app instances based on demand.
 It is a **PaaS** for building scalable applications.

+## Container Services
+1. Google Kubernetes Engine:
+- Google Kubernetes Engine (GKE) offers a managed environment for deploying, managing, and scaling containerized applications using Google infrastructure.

+## Developer Tools
+1. Artifact Registry:
+- Artifact Registry is a service for managing container images and packages.

+## Serverless Computing
+1. Cloud Functions:
+- Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.
+- It is a scalable pay-as-you-go function as a service (**FaaS**) offering to run the code with zero server management.

+## Networking
+1. VPC
+2. Cloud Load Balancing
+3. Content Delivery Network
+4. Google Cloud Interconnect
+5. Google Cloud DNS Service

+## Storage
+1. Google Cloud Storage
+2. Cloud SQL DB
+3. Cloud BigTable
+4. Cloud Data Store
+5. Cloud Persistent Disk